mozilla/addons-server/docs/topics/development/testing.rst

 Fixtures
 ~~~~~~~~

-Some tests rely on zipped `.xip` files to simulate working with addon artifacts directly.
+Some tests rely on zipped `.xpi` files to simulate working with addon artifacts directly.
 In order to modify these files you have to unzip/zip the contents (`learn more`_).

 To unzip the `.xpi` run: